Apple II (original)

+The Apple II's initial electrical design was done by Steve Wozniak.
+The system is based around the MOS Technology 6502, an 8-bit microprocessor.
+Howard Cantin designed the printed circuit board, Jerry Manock designed the foam-molded plastic case, and Rod Holt developed the switching power supply.
+Steve Jobs was not involved in the electrical design of the Apple II, but contributed in its high-level design and positioning as a non-hobbyist general purpose appliance.

+The Apple II was introduced by Jobs and Wozniak at the 1977 West Coast Computer Faire, and marks Apple's first launch of a computer aimed at a consumer market—branded toward American households rather than businessmen or computer hobbyists.
 Byte magazine referred to the Apple II, Commodore PET 2001, and TRS-80 as the "1977 Trinity".
-As the Apple II had the defining feature of being able to display color graphics, the Apple logo was redesigned to have a spectrum of colors.
+As the Apple II had the defining feature of being able to display color graphics, Apple's company logo was redesigned to have a spectrum of colors.

-The Apple II was the first in a series of computers collectively referred to by the Apple II name.
+The Apple II was the first in a series of computers referred to by the Apple II name.
 It was followed by the Apple II+, Apple IIe, Apple IIc, Apple IIc Plus, and the 16-bit Apple IIGS—all of which remained compatible.
 Production of the last available model, the Apple IIe, ceased in November 1993.